zkwokleung/cuhk-csci1120/README.md

 # CSCI1120 Introduction to Computing Using C++

-The codes look like shit because they restricted us with a template for each assignment and project.
+The codes look like shit because they restricted us with a template for every assignment and project.